 Tips to Kick the Stress

-Everyone’s body is unique, so what works for you may not work for someone else.
-You can customize your exercise to your particular enjoyment level and physical ability.
+Again, it’s all about personalization.
+You should customize your exercise to your particular enjoyment level and physical ability.

-It’s also important to make sure you are fueling to support your physical activity.
-If in doubt, work with a dietitian to help you customize your fueling strategy to your workout and fitness goals.
+It’s also important to make sure you are fueling well enough to support your physical activity.
+If in doubt, work with an expert to help you customize your fueling strategy to your workout and fitness goals.

 4) Poor Sleep

-In this study, twice as many subjects with delayed sleep phase syndrome reported an irregular menstrual cycle than the control group.
-Premenstrual problems like cramps and mood swings occurred in 69 percent of subjects with the syndrome, compared to 16.67 percent of the control group.
+In this research, premenstrual problems like cramps and mood swings occurred in 69 percent of subjects with the syndrome, compared to 16.67 percent of the control group.

 Another study also found that the menstrual cycle may affect one’s quality of sleep, though the finding was not deemed clinically significant.
 Interestingly, a poor diet seemed to increase the likelihood that someone would sleep poorly during menstruation.